d12frosted/elpa-mirror/gnu/auctex-readme.txt

-One component of AUCTeX that LaTeX users will find attractive is preview-latex, a combination of folding and in-source previewing that provides true "What You See Is What You Get" experience in your sourcebuffer, while letting you retain full control.
+One component of AUCTeX that LaTeX users will find attractive is preview-latex, a combination of folding and in-source previewing that provides true “What You See Is What You Get” experience in your sourcebuffer, while letting you retain full control.
 For more information, see further below.

 More detailed information about the features and usage of AUCTeX can be found in the AUCTeX manual.
-You can access it from within Emacs by typing 'C-h i d m auctex <RET>'.
-If you prefer the standalone info reader, issue the command 'info auctex' in a terminal.
+You can access it from within Emacs by typing ‘C-h i d m auctex <RET>’.
+If you prefer the standalone info reader, issue the command ‘info auctex’ in a terminal.

 AUCTeX is written entirely in Emacs Lisp, and hence you can easily add new features for your own needs.
-It is a GNU project and distributed under the 'GNU General Public License Version 3'.
+It is a GNU project and distributed under the ‘GNU General Public License Version 3’.

 The most recent version is always available at
 <https://ftp.gnu.org/pub/gnu/auctex/>.